-Studying beyond a bachelor degree will provide you with a range of benefits that you may not be aware of.
-UNE offers a wide range of courses that you may choose to follow up with after the completion of your bachelor degree, in either a related subject area or one that is new to you altogether.
+UNE offers a wide range of courses that you may choose to follow up with after the completion of your bachelor degree, in either a related subject area or one that is altogether new to you.

 Use the course and unit catalogue to determine the exact requirements for the program you'd like to go on to study, but the general rule is you need to maintain a distinction average throughout your bachelor degree program to qualify for higher degree research programs.